apitestbase/apitestbase.github.io/_docs/en/administration.md

 {% endtabs %}

-When using ATB desktop application, you can open the data folder directly via menu `Help > Open Data Folder`.
+When using the ATB desktop application, you can open the data folder directly via menu `Help > Open Data Folder`.

-The first time you launch the application, below new folders are created automatically under the `<ATB_DATA_DIR>` folder.
+The first time you launch the application, the following folders are created automatically under the `<ATB_DATA_DIR>` folder.

+* `database` - where a sample H2 database named `sample` is located.
+The sample database is for you to play with ATB basic features such as REST API testing or database testing.
+An `Article` table is in it.
+* `fileplace` - where all your local workspaces are stored.
+Each folder under the `fileplace` folder is a workspace, which has the requests, test cases, environments, etc. you create for your testing work (refer to [Team Collaboration](/docs/en/team-collaboration)).
+Workspace files can also be edited directly - a running ATB automatically picks up the saved changes and reflects them on the ATB UI.
+The `secrets.properties` file holding [secret](/docs/en/environments-management) values is also located directly under this folder, but only under the default `<ATB_DATA_DIR>` (see [Changing \<ATB_DATA_DIR\>](#changing-atb_data_dir) below).
+* `logs` - where ATB application runtime logs are located.
+* `lib` - where you put external libraries when needed (refer to [Interact with Other Systems](/docs/en/interact-with-other-systems)).
+* `electron` - where the Electron app data and logs are located.
+Only applicable to the ATB desktop application.

+In addition, a `config.properties` file is copied into `<ATB_DATA_DIR>` at launch if not already there (see [Changing Configurations](#changing-configurations) below).

+## Changing Configurations
+To change configurations like port numbers, edit the `<ATB_DATA_DIR>/config.properties` file (uncommenting the relevant options and setting their values), and restart ATB.
+For example, to change the port ATB serves its UI and REST APIs on (default `8090`):

 ```
-database - where a sample H2 database is located.
-    Sample database is for you to play with ATB basic features such as REST API testing or database testing.
-An Article table is in it.

-fileplace - where all your local workspaces are stored
-    Each folder under the fileplace folder is a workspace.
-    A workspace has requests, test cases, environments, etc. you create for your testing work.

-logs - where ATB application runtime logs are located.

-lib - where you put external libraries when needed.

-electron - where the Electron app data and logs are located.
-Not applicable to ATB Docker container.
+atb.app.port=9090
 ```

-#### Changing Configurations
-To change configurations like port numbers, modify the `<ATB_DATA_DIR>/config.properties` file content, and restart ATB.
+Another example is the truststore password used for SSL connections - refer to [Configure API Test Base to be an SSL Client](/docs/en/configure-api-test-base-to-be-an-ssl-client).

-#### Changing \<ATB_DATA_DIR\>
+## Changing \<ATB_DATA_DIR\>
 To change `<ATB_DATA_DIR>` to a different location, set an environment variable `ATB_DATA_DIR=/path/to/the/new/location` on your operating system, and restart ATB.
+This works for every ATB build.
+For the Docker build, set the environment variable when running the container (for example, via the `-e` parameter of the `docker run` command), and notice that the value is a path inside the container rather than on the host machine.

+Note that the `secrets.properties` file stays under the `fileplace` folder of the default `<ATB_DATA_DIR>` even when `ATB_DATA_DIR` is changed (refer to [Environments Management](/docs/en/environments-management)).

 `macOS users`: to set environment variables for applications (launched from Spotlight, Dock, etc.), create a plist file under ~/Library/LaunchAgents folder, and restart the machine.
 For example: io.apitestbase.plist